 In 1963 the National Capital Commission (NCC) entered into a lease agreement with Harry Watson.
-Both the NCC and Watson wanted to preserve and restore the building which had significant historical importance to the area and the Village of Manotick.
-The aim was to turn Watson’s Mill into a heritage attraction.
+Both the NCC and Watson wanted to preserve and restore the mill, house and the remaining carriage shed, all of which had significant historical importance to the area and the Village of Manotick.
+The main aim was to turn Watson’s Mill into a heritage attraction.

-The NCC began to return the building to a functioning 1860’s water powered flour mill.
-At some point in the next 10 years the lease agreement between Harry Watson and the NCC would end, making way for a new group to revive Watson’s Mill.
+The NCC began to return Watson’s Mill to a functioning 1860’s water powered flour mill.
+At some point in the next 10 years the lease agreement between Harry Watson and the NCC would end, making way for a new group to take over the revival.

 Then in steps the Rideau Valley Conservation Authority…

 Harry Watson sold the mill, house, and the remaining carriage ched on his Manotick property to the Rideau Valley Conservation Authority (RVCA) in 1972.

 The RVCA required assistance from the federal and provincial governments to complete the purchase.
 The main condition of the sale was that the mill would remain known as “Watson’s Mill.”
 The RVCA took on many essential restoration projects to transform Watson’s Mill into an authentic heritage site and experience.

 The RVCA completed the restoration work at Watson’s Mill in 1974.
 The Mill was opened to the public for the first time as a museum in September of that same year.